weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

       sync: ...
 ```

-The implementation is to ensure there is a module with the template given, then incrementally move
-assignments to this module according to the parameters given -- e.g., if there are clusters that
-need updating, and fewer than `minUnreadyClusters`, update the assignment for another cluster.
+The algorithm is roughly this:

+ - find or create an assemblage for each cluster that's selected
+ - count the number of assemblages for which the sync record for this module have not successfully
+   synced; if fewer than `maxUnreadyClusters`, pick one remote assemblage that has an out-of-date
+   sync record and update it.

+### Implementing third party rollout automation

+TODO explanation, and at least this change:
+ - expanding bindings moves to the remote/direct assemblage controllers, so that it doesn't have to
+   be reimplemented in any my-module controller

 ## Summary of changes proposed

- - `Module` loses the selector field, since it no longer assigns itself to clusters; that is
-   mediated by Rollouts or third party types.
- - A new type `Rollout` is added, with the shape as above.
-The rollout controller maintains modules
-   or bootstrap modules according to its specification, and combines them into remote assemblages
-   and assemblages per cluster.
- - `Assemblage` gets an optional field refering to the remote cluster, so it can be used to accumulate
-   bootstrap modules in the control plane
+ - `Module` and `BootstrapModule` gain rollout strategy fields, as in the examples given above.
+The
+   module controller and bootstrap module controller implement the rollout algorithms.
+ - `DirectAssemblage` is a new type that represents the bootstrap module assignments for a cluster;
+   the bootstrap module controller constructs the direct assemblages, and the direct assemblage
+   controller expands syncs into Flux primitives
    - consider renaming `RemoteAssemblage` to `ProxyAssemblage`
-   - consider reusing `RemoteAssemblage` to mean an assemblage constructed from bootstrap modules,
+   - consider reusing `RemoteAssemblage` to mean an assemblage constructed from bootstrap
-     so it is easily distinguished from `Assemblage`.
-This might mean it refers to the bootstrap
-     modules rather than compiling into syncs.
- - The assemblage controller now needs to run in the control plane, to expand assemblages
-   constructed from bootstrap modules into Flux primitives.
-The bootstrap module controller no
-   longer does this expansion, it just reports status.
+     modules.
+ - Expanding control-plane bindings is now done by the assemblage controllers, so that third party
+   automation doesn't need to reimplement it.

+## Alternatives considered

+TODO expand on these.

+ - Rollouts as a layer on modules (against: atomicity of changes, and more objects)
+ - Referring to modules in RemoteAssemblage (against: then you'd have to build other rollout automation from scratch)
+ - Represent module assignment in another object, so it's not conflated with multiplexing (against:
+   another object with the same information; ownership v GC)

 ## Open questions and suggestions

- * Could it look more like the generator syntax of KustomizationSet?
+ * Could the module spec look more like the generator syntax of KustomizationSet?

- * Is there a better name than `Rollout`? (which is a verb as well as a noun, so suggests an
+ * Is there a better name than `Module`? (surely!)
-   imperative).
-   - `ModuleSet` as in, a dynamic set of modules (if I keep "Module")
+   - `ModuleSet` as in, a dynamic set of modules
    - `SyncSet` as in set of syncs
    - `Assignment` as in assigment of configuration to clusters
-   - `Rolloutment` as in silly mix of ROllout and Deployment
+   - `Rolloutment` as in silly mix of Rollout and Deployment
    - perhaps `Module` should be renamed `Rollout`, since it describes to the application of a
      configuration at a version (though not the target)